 Coding is hard.
 Anyone who tells you otherwise is lying.
-It’s one of those frustrating activities where you spend more time debugging than what you intend to do.
+It’s one of those frustrating activities where you spend more time debugging than you intend to do.
 Thankfully, there are ways to make the process a little bit less painful: by using pair programming in agile, for example.
 In this post, we’ll explore what is pair programming and how it can help beginner programmers write better code faster.

 What Is Pair Programming And How Does It Work?

 Pair programming is a software development process in which two programmers work together at one workstation.
 One, the driver, writes code while the other, the observer or navigator, reviews each line of code as it is typed in.
 This method is beneficial for those who don’t want to waste time waiting for someone else to review their code; they review their own code as they go!

 - Ping-pong method: Each programmer takes turns writing code.
 Programmer A types out some code and then hands the keyboard to programmer B who makes any necessary changes and passes it back.
 This continues until the task is completed.

 - Big-bang method: Programmer A writes a chunk of code and then hands it to programmer B for review.
 Programmer B makes any changes needed, tests the code, and then hands it back to programmer A. This process is repeated until the task is completed.

 Benefits Of Pair Programming With A More Experienced Programmer:

 - Learn new techniques and programming languages from more experienced programmers: When you pair up with an experienced programmer, there’s a good chance they will know practices in the best backend programming language.
 You can learn these techniques and apply them to your own work when it comes time for revision.

 - Learn to debug your code and find errors more quickly: Debugging code can be frustrating, especially when you don’t know where to start.
 Pair programming can help you become more familiar with the debugging process and how to fix errors quickly.
 With two pairs of eyes on your code, it’s likely that one of you will catch any errors that the other missed.